ssjh23/chord-go/README.md

 # Chord-go
 Implementation of Chord Distributed Hash System in Golang for 50.041 Distributed Systems (SUTD)

+### System Architecture

+#### Overview

+System Components
+1. Evans Client -> GUI terminal tool to simulate a client requesting or writing data to the network
+2. Docker containers and network -> Simulates a distributed system of nodes in the Chord ring
+3. Chord Node codebase -> Coordinates read and write requests based on their local finger table, hash of the key and their successor

+### Features
+* Load Balancing
+	* Keys are hashed and spread evenly around the ring due to consistent hashing via SHA-1
+* Decentralisation
+  	* Our implementation follows the idea that all nodes are equally important and hence the system is fully distributed.
+This improves robustness of the system.
+* Scalability
+  	* The system is scalable since the cost of the lookup of data grows with the log of the number of nodes in the system
+* Availability
+  	* Finger tables and successor lists are automatically updated whenever a node leaves or joins the network, hence the network is always available for read or writes

+### Specific implementations
+Under the `gapi` folder, are all the list of RPCs
 ### Prerequisites
 1. Go version 1.19
 2. [Docker Desktop](https://www.docker.com/products/docker-desktop/)